Fossil: Fossilization processes

-The process of fossilization varies according to tissue type and external conditions.
+Recrystallization

+A fossil is said to be recrystallized when the original skeletal compounds are still present but in a different crystal form, such as from aragonite to calcite.

+Replacement

+Replacement occurs when the shell, bone, or other tissue is replaced with another mineral.
+In some cases mineral replacement of the original shell occurs so gradually and at such fine scales that microstructural features are preserved despite the total loss of original material.
+Scientists can use such fossils when researching the anatomical structure of ancient species.
+Several species of saurids have been identified from mineralized dinosaur fossils.

 Permineralization

 Permineralization is a process of fossilization that occurs when an organism is buried.
 The empty spaces within an organism (spaces filled with liquid or gas during life) become filled with mineral-rich groundwater.
 Minerals precipitate from the groundwater, occupying the empty spaces.
-This process can occur in very small spaces, such as within the cell wall of a plant cell.
-Small scale permineralization can produce very detailed fossils.
+This process can occur in very small spaces, such as within the cell wall of a plant cell, and can produce very detailed fossils at small scales.
 For permineralization to occur, the organism must become covered by sediment soon after death, otherwise the remains are destroyed by scavengers or decomposition.
 The degree to which the remains are decayed when covered determines the later details of the fossil.
 Some fossils consist only of skeletal remains or teeth; other fossils contain traces of skin, feathers or even soft tissues.
 This is a form of diagenesis.

+Phosphatization

+Phosphatization refers to a process of fossilization where organic matter is replaced by abundant calcium-phosphate minerals.
+The produced fossils tend to be particularly dense and have a dark coloration that ranges from dark orange to black.

+Pyritization

+This fossil preservation involves the elements sulfur and iron.
+Organisms may become pyritized when they are in marine sediments saturated with iron sulfides.
+As organic matter decays, it releases sulfide which reacts with dissolved iron in the surrounding waters, forming pyrite.
+Pyrite replaces carbonate shell material due to an undersaturation of carbonate in the surrounding waters.
+Some plants become pyritized when they are in a clay terrain, but to a lesser extent than in a marine environment.
+Some pyritized fossils include Precambrian microfossils, marine arthropods, and plants.